carlnordlund/socnet/TESTING.md

 P2  nul nul nul nul
 P3  nul nul com com
 ```
-Make sure that the goodness-of-fit for the found solutioni is:
+Make sure that the goodness-of-fit for the found solution is:
 ```bash
 20 (hamming)
 ```